Boundary Surveys:

 What do we do?

-Normally on a boundary survey, we will set one of two different markers at your property corner.
-If the corner falls in dirt or asphalt, we will set a 5/8" iron rebar with a yellow cap marked 'STRATTON 10677' at the actual corner and a stake next to it to make it easy to find.
-If the corner falls in concrete, we will drill a small hole in the concrete, fill the hole with lead, and then place a tack and brass washer labeled 'LS 10677' at the property corner.
+Normally on a boundary survey, we will set one of two different monuments at the property corner.
+If the corner falls in dirt or asphalt, we will set a 5/8” iron rebar with a yellow cap marked ‘STRATTON 10677’ at the actual corner and a stake next to it to make it easy to find.
+If the corner falls in concrete, we will drill a small hole in the concrete, fill the hole with lead, and then place a nail and brass washer labeled ‘LS 10677’ at the property corner.
 We will paint a white circle around the corner to make it easy to find.
-Occasionally, a corner will fall in a fence post, tree or other obstacle where it is impractical to set a corner.
-In these situations, we may set a variety of markers depending on the situation.
+Occasionally, a corner will fall in a fence post, tree, building, water or other obstacle where it is impractical to set a monument.
+In these situations, we may set a variety of markers to best mark the boundary.
+10677 is Rob’s Idaho Land Surveyor’s number.
+This number will be different for different states and different surveyors.

 Encroachments and discrepancies: